efeslab/thermometer-artifact/README.md

 # Note
 Some paths are hard-coded in the implementation and scripts, feel free to replace them with what you needed.
 Most result data and plots are already included in this repo.
-If you have any problems (e.g. scripts do not work. some results cannot be generated), feel free to contact us.
+If you have any problems (e.g., scripts do not work. some results cannot be generated), feel free to contact us.